-So that’s how I approached this woman who came up to me for help.
+So that’s how I approached this person who came to me for help.
 I welcomed her into conversation and just listened to her story.
 And boy did it spill out.
 In about ten minutes, I heard story after traumatic story pour out of those internal wells of pain.

 I brought compassion and empathy to the table.
 But after that, I tried suggesting a few tools.
 She had come to me to get unstuck after all.
 Unfortunately, it was to no avail—each attempt got promptly blocked.

-My first attempt was offering her a strategy for a challenging relationship dynamic she had mentioned.
+My first attempt was offering her a strategy for a relationship dynamic she had mentioned.
 “Oh no”, she responded.
-“We’re actually doing just fine.”
+“We’re doing just fine.”

 So I moved on and tried another angle, addressing a different topic in which she had requested help.
 I asked a couple data-gathering questions to look for patterns.
 Had she ever prayed through generational dynamics?
 “Oh no”, she countered.
 “I don’t believe in that.”